danielHallsworth/phpBatchDispatch/README.md

-Changes on this branch is that an autoloader 'psr-4' / composer is now  being used to load classes.
+Changes on this branch is that an autoloader 'psr-4' / 'composer' is now  being used to load classes.
 Classes are found at src/models/

 Worked to be picked up by another developer:
 1. Improve the code architecture by implementing MCV